-The Marketing settings section of the advanced settings work area contains pages that let you configure the core marketing functionality of Dynamics 365 Marketing.
+The Settings work area contains pages that let you configure the core marketing functionality of Dynamics 365 Marketing.
 See the following topics for information about how to work with each page in the Marketing settings section:

 - Lead scoring: Configure a few basic options that control how automatic lead scoring works on your instance, including how scores can advance leads can through the marketing business process and how to handle stopped scoring models.

-- Authenticated domains: Authenticate your domains to maximise email deliverability with DKIM and enable embedding of Dynamics 365 Marketing forms on your own website.
+- Authenticated domains: Authenticate your domains to maximize email deliverability with DKIM and enable embedding of Dynamics 365 Marketing forms on your own website.

 - Marketing analytics configuration: Enable sharing of interaction data with external systems such as Power BI.
 See also Create custom analytics with Power BI.